broisnischal/vimconf/README.md

 ## conf vim by me learning from multi millionare company!

-@primegeon helped here a ton
+@primeagen helped here a ton